FCC won't take action against Colbert over Trump joke

 Two days after the initial joke, Colbert responded to the uproar on his show.

 "He, I believe, can take care of himself," Colbert said of Trump.
 "I have jokes; he has the launch codes.
-So, it's a fair fight," the host said of the President."
+So, it's a fair fight," the host said of the President.

 Trump later fired back with his own insult, calling Colbert "a no-talent guy."